 These rangers are supported by a variety of organisations including The Nature Conservancy and, in particular, the Australian Government.
 In places like Fish River Station, Martu Country and Fitzroy River region, Indigenous Ranger programs are having a profoundly positive effect on people’s lives and achieving long-term environmental, economic and cultural benefits for people and Country.

 It's not only outback Australia where The Nature Conservancy (TNC) is supporting Indigenous people.
-In the lower Murray-Darling Basin, a consortium led by TNC is managing a property named Gayini Nimmie-Caira.
-Together with its Traditional Owners represented by the Nari Nari Tribal Council, and in partnership with the Murray Darling Wetlands Working Group and the Centre for Ecosystem Science at the University of NSW.
-We’re conserving precious wildlife and protecting significant cultural heritage over this vast 87,816 hectare property.
-It neighbours Yanga National Park which creates a much larger protected area that native species can call their home.
+In the lower Murray-Darling Basin, a consortium led by TNC helped acquire a property named Gayini for its Traditional Owners represented by the Nari Nari Tribal Council.
+We’re helping conserving precious wildlife and protecting significant cultural heritage over this vast 87,816 hectare property.
+It neighbours Yanga National Park and the Great Cumbung, creating a much larger protected area that native species can call their home.

 People and nature living in harmony